 You can move money into your account in the following ways:

-3. From Your Current Account - contact your bank or use their online banking service to make a one-off payment into your account.
-You’ll need your Tesco Bank Savings sort code and account number to do this – you’ll find this on your welcome letter.
+1. Contact your account provider or use their online banking service to make a one-off payment into your Account.
+You’ll need your Tesco Bank Savings sort code and Account number to do this – you’ll find this on your statement or your welcome letter.

 Important – please bear in mind that you can currently only make a single deposit to your Fixed Rate Saver account, so be sure before you make your deposit that this is the final amount you wish to invest.
 This must be paid within the first 30 days.

 We pay interest monthly or annually, depending on what you chose when opening your account.

 Interest will be paid on the same date that your deposit was credited to your account.

 For example, if you opened your account on the 15th of the month and deposited your funds on the 20th, interest will be paid to you on the 20th of each month or year.

 No. The Fixed Rate Saver offers a fixed rate of interest for a fixed term, but does not allow any early access other than in exceptional circumstances (death, diagnosis of a terminal illness or, bankruptcy, insolvency or sequestration).
 If you need to access your money due to exceptional circumstances, we will pay the balance on your account to you and the account will be closed.
 You will not be charged for this.